The thing that bothers me is

 - An example from the latter: "She was gorgeous, she was charming/Yeah, she was perfect in every way/Except she was always using the word "infer"/When she obviously meant "imply"/And I know some guys would put up with that kind of thing/But frankly, I can't imagine why."
 He's got a point.

 - In a mini-video filmed for MuchMusic, Al recites Green Eggs and Ham to the tune of U2's "Numb" while undergoing the same randomness that the Edge underwent in the original video.
 He doesn't complain until the moment "Bono" starts singing.

-- In Greek Mythology a beautiful woman named Medusa was being raped by Poseidon in one of Athena's temples, Medusa pleaded to the goddess for help.
+- In Classical Mythology a beautiful woman named Medusa was being raped by Poseidon in one of Athena's temples, and Medusa pleaded to the goddess for help.
 The goddess of wisdom responded by turning her into a hideous gorgon.

 - Ultra Fast Pony.
 Twilight Sparkle and Night Moon Mare both threaten to kill each other, and think nothing of it.
 Twilight then ups the ante with "I hope you get crabs!"
 NMM is so shocked, she can only answer, "Well, that's kind of a mean thing to say."